persvr/pintura/README.md

 Pintura will then lookup the object with the id of "/Product/33" and call object.addNote("cool product").
 The return value or thrown error from the call will be returned in a JSON-RPC response.

+# Modules

+Below are the modules that are available in Pintura:

+## pintura

+This module provides the default stack of Pintura middleware and an interface for configuring it.
+It also registers the default set of media types.

+### app

+This is a JSGI application composed of the full stack of middleware that will expose your data models through RESTful requests.

+### config

+This takes the Pintura configuration object.
+Properties on this object can be overriden to provide customize the behavior.

+### addConnection(connection)

+This function adds a connection to another server for the purposes of clustering.
+The connection object should conform to the WebSocket API, and provides a communication channel for the data to be shared.

+## start-node

+This module provides a convenience function for easily starting Pintura on NodeJS using the jsgi-node delegator with WebSocket support.

+### start(app)

+This will start the given app, and route WebSocket requests through the app as well.
+For example:

+	require("pintura/start-node").start(require("pintura/pintura").app);

+## security

+This module is responsible for implementing authentication and authorization.
+Typically you would modify the pintura module's config.security object to customize the security.
+However, the module also allows you to create new security objects.

+### DefaultSecurity()

+This is a constructor that creates a new security object.

+## media

+This module is responsible for handling content negotiation, determining the appropriate media deserialization or renderer for a given content type or requested content type, by choosing the media type with the highest calculated quality setting for the negotiation.

+This module provides a constructor for creating new media handlers that will be registered for the content negotiation process.
+This constructor is described in the "Content Negotiation" section above.

+## media

+This folder contains modules that implement various media types.
+These media types can deserialize raw content to objects and serialize objects to raw content.
+These media types are registered by pintura module.
+Below are the media type modules, their name and default quality.
+The quality is a number between 0 - 1 that determines it's preference.

+* media/javascript - application/javascript, q=0.9: This represents utilizing JavaScript constructs
+like native Date objects, NaN, Infinite, etc. to extend JSON
+* media/json - application/json, q=0.8: JSON representation of objects
+* media/plain - text/plain, q=0.1
+* media/uri-list - text/uri-list, q=0.05: Represents arrays as a plain text list, one item per line
+* media/url-encoded - application/x-www-form-urlencoded, q=0.1: This is default encoding
+of forms in web pages, and is useful for decoding form data sent from form submissions
+* media/csv - text/csv, q=0.2: Comma seperated values representation
+* media/atom+xml - application/atom+xml, q=0.5: Atom feed representation of data
+* media/html - text/html, q=0.1: A simple default representation of data as HTML.
+If
+you are planning on rendering objects as HTML, you will probably want to register your own HTML media type handler.
+This handler only serializes.
+* media/multipart-form-data - multipart/form-data, q=0.2: Deserializes form data
+submitted with multipart/form-data as the content type.
+This media type is important for handling forms with file uploads
+* media/message/json - message/json, q=0.75: This is a representation of messages
+in JSON format.
+This can be used for triggering a series of actions in a single request.
+This is described in more detail above in the Bulk Updates section.

 ### Homepage:

 * [http://persvr.org/](http://persvr.org/)